AgencyGPT/AgencyGPT/README.md

 # AgencyGPT
-AI powered pipeline for your digital life.
+AI powered pipeline for digital creativity.

 **Agency:** A sense of agency refers to the feeling of control over actions and their consequences